 Ashley made her way to Richmond by way of Annapolis, Maryland.
 She grew up on the water, sailing, fishing, and crabbing around the Chesapeake Bay.
 Ashley studied Exercise Science in college, where she continued to grow a love for adventure and physical activity.
 She has a career promoting physical activity for various populations.
-Ashley is typically running around the city with her pup, Grady.
+Ashley is typically running around the city with her pup, Pete.
 Ashley volunteers with Beyond Boundaries to help manage their social media.
 She loves seeing people experience outdoor adventures!

 Summer River Manager